kirjavascript/nibblrjr/DOCUMENTATION.md

 the `node` proxy allows you to send raw commands and update config options on the fly. examples of its use can be seen in the following commands; `reboot`, `update`, `join`, `part`, `mode`, `topic`, `kick`, `nick`, `redirect`, `ignore`

-`update` can be used to update the base code without rebooting
+`update` can be used to update the bot without rebooting

 ### modules